Sweeper777/MyBlog/_posts/2021-07-08-boxing-method-types-with-lambda-metafactory.md

 > Receiver class `Main$$Lambda$14/0x0000000800b69c40` does not define or inherit an implementation of the resolved method `abstract java.lang.Object get(java.lang.Object)` of interface `IGetter`.

 The stack trace shows that this exception gets thrown only when I call `get`. `createGetterViaMethodname` did not throw an exception.

+### Lemme Start Guessing...

 Next, I tried to use `Integer.class` instead of `int.class` as the last parameter, hoping that OP didn't try this and that this would solve it.
 However, there is still an exception, but interestingly, the message is different:

 > no such method: `Main.get0()Integer/invokeVirtual`